Sabina1205/Random-quote-generator/README.md

 # Random-quote-machine
-Random quote machine created with bootstrap and javascript.
+Random quote machine created with Bootstrap and JavaScript.